node-gh/gh/README.md

 `-r`, `--repo`          | *Optional*   | `String`
 `-t`, `--title`         | *Optional*   | `String`

-Omitting `--title` will submit a pull request using current branch name as title.
+Omitting `--title` will submit a pull request using the last commit message as title.

 #### Examples